 - Property management (even self-management costs money)

 You also need to account for vacancies.
 While this isn’t a cost, it is lost revenue that occurs when you don’t have rental income.
 Even in a crazy-busy market, there usually is some turn-around time between leases.
 This turn-around includes the time you might need to repaint, refurbish, and get the property ready to go back on the market, plus the amount of time that it is ON the market, plus the time it takes for a successful applicant to actually move in.
 Most pros factor in a 10% vacancy rate, as a conservative estimate.

 While you can go to Bigger Pockets to learn more about renting properties, a conservative rule of thumb is the 50% rule.
 The 50% rule states that if your mortgage (principal & interest only, not taxes or insurance) is no more than 50% of your estimated rental income, then you’re in good shape.

 Assuming you’re able to make those numbers work, you should probably be able to weather most landlord challenges that come your way.
 If not, then you might want to reconsider.

 Landlord Question 2: How will you manage the property?

 Note that the 50% rule cites a 10% budget for property management.
 Generally, that’s the going rate (might be higher or lower in your area).
-However, hiring a professional property manager is no guarantee.
-Hiring a professional PM doesn’t guarantee success…and it might lull you into a false sense of security.
+However, hiring a professional PM doesn’t guarantee success…and it might lull you into a false sense of security.

-While this doesn’t represent the overall market, it does seem that in many areas, property management is viewed as a career stepping stone.
+While this doesn’t represent the overall market, in many areas, property management is viewed as a career stepping stone.
 Many real estate professionals start off as property managers, just to get their foot in the door.
 As they gain experience, demonstrate competency, and build relationships, many folks go to more lucrative opportunities.

 And frankly, who’s to blame them?
 Not only do they hear it from noisy tenants, but they also have to deal with landlords who: